-As of February 12, 2019, another of our credit cards will join the ranks of our discontinued cards.
-On that date, Marriott will be consolidating their credit card portfolio under the Bonvoy name and eliminating overlapping cards issued by both Chase and American Express.
-One of the cards going away to new applicants is the Marriott Rewards Premier Plus Business card from Chase.
-American Express has the rights to issue the Marriott Bonvoy Business card from here on, but since we’re current cardholders we can keep our card and the current benefits if we choose.
+Back in 2019, the Marriott Rewards Premier Plus Business card from Chase joined the ranks of our other discontinued cards.
+It is no longer available to new applicants because Marriott consolidated its credit card portfolio under the Bonvoy name and eliminated overlapping cards issued by both Chase and American Express.
+From then on, American Express has had the right to issue the Marriott Bonvoy Business card, but since we’re current cardholders we can keep our card and the current benefits if we choose.

 The Marriott Bonvoy Premier Plus Business Credit Card From Chase has a $99 annual fee.